Project Links

 Sequoia and Kings Canyon National Parks » Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat in Sequoia and Kings Canyon National Parks » Document List

-This decision follows the public release of the Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Environmental Assessment and is documented via a Finding of No Significant Impact (FONSI).
+This decision follows the public release of the Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Environmental Assessment and is documented via a Finding of No Significant Impact (FONSI) and additional analyses.
 Under the selected alternative outlined within the FONSI, the NPS will plant seedlings in areas only where area-wide field survey data shows insufficient natural regeneration for forests to successfully re-establish—pointing these groves and proposed critical habitat toward forest recovery—as they would have done naturally had they not experienced extensive severe fire effects during recent fires.
+So, while the NPS initially considered planting within six groves and an adjacent fisher habitat corridor as part of the FONSI, the NPS has now determined that planting is necessary in five of the six groves, as well as a proposed fisher critical habitat corridor, as outlined further below.

 Redwood Mountain Grove and adjacent proposed fisher critical habitat corridor: Field surveys were completed in 2022 and 2023 and indicate that natural regeneration is likely insufficient to support a self-sustaining population of sequoias within the Grove; regeneration is also very low in the adjacent proposed fisher critical habitat corridor.
 A planting plan was developed and additional compliance and consultations were completed.
 Planting occurred in October 2023.